hengfei-wang/hengfei-wang.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper is accepted in CVPR2023 Gaze Workshop.
+"GazeCaps: Gaze Estimation with Self-Attention-Routed Capsules" is accepted in CVPR2023 Gaze Workshop.